 The COVID-19 pandemic has brought with it a level of change and uncertainty that we have never before witnessed.
 It has also brought with it, an unprecedented rise in pet ownership across the country.
-Quantification of this rise has been now been revealed, in the Animal Medicines Authority (AMA) 2021 Report – ‘Pets in the Pandemic – a social research snapshot of pets and people in the COVID-19 era’.
+Quantification of this rise has been now been revealed, in the Animal Medicines Australia (AMA) 2021 Report – ‘Pets in the Pandemic – a social research snapshot of pets and people in the COVID-19 era’.

 This report not only brings to life the figures around pet ownership during the pandemic, but also explains the ‘why’ behind the unprecedented rise, and in doing so, very clearly shines an illuminating light on the importance of vets in our society.

 With one of the highest pet ownership rates in the world, we have long known that having a pet is a way of life for the majority of Australians, and this report confirms what we have seen unfold before our eyes over the past 18 months – the biggest boom in pet ownership that our country has ever seen.
 There are now an estimated 30.4 million pets across the country.
 Nationally, 69% of households now own a pet – up from 61% only two years ago.

 “These numbers speak for themselves – one of the many things which have gotten a lot of people through lockdowns and other pandemic stresses is their pets”, says an AMA media spokesperson.

 A massive increase in dog ownership has contributed most significantly to the overall rise, with more than one million additional dogs being introduced into Australian households since 2019.
 A fifth of all pet dogs in Australia have been acquired during the pandemic, with companionship being the main documented reason for wanting a dog.